What are video requests?

 How can I opt out of receiving video requests?

-You can click the unsubscribe link in the email or the Settings page in the Ring app to unsubscribe from receiving future requests Once unsubscribed, you will not receive requests for recordings in the future.
+You can proactively unsubscribe from receiving video requests by updating your settings here.
+You can also click the unsubscribe link in the email request to unsubscribe from receiving future requests Once unsubscribed, you will not receive requests for recordings in the future.

 If I receive a video request and have questions about the incident, who should I contact?